 The proposed rule amendments will allow the MPCA to better manage Minnesota's aquatic resources.
-It establishes attainable aquatic life uses for specific streams and lakes so that water quality management activities can be appropriately tailored to different aquatic habitats.
-The MPCA seriously considered whether there are any alternative methods that will achieve the purpose of the proposed rule, which is to more precisely determine the appropriate aquatic life goals for a subset of waters, and concluded there are none.
+It establishes attainable aquatic life uses for specific streams so that water quality management activities can be appropriately tailored to different aquatic habitats.
+The MPCA seriously considered whether there are any alternative methods that will achieve the purpose of the proposed rule and concluded there are none.
 Because Minnesota's beneficial use classes and the waters assigned to each use class are established in rule, rulemaking is the best option for documenting and establishing the appropriate goals for these waterbodies.
 In further support of the conclusion that the proposed use designations in this rule are clearly preferable, the MPCA also considered additional, untested hypothetical alternatives as described below.

-Hypothetical Option -Exceptional Uses: An alternative option to the Exceptional Use designations that could, conceivably, achieve the goal of protecting high quality waters would be the expansion of antidegradation provisions in Minnesota Rule (Minn.
+Hypothetical option - Exceptional Uses: An alternative option to the Exceptional Use designations that could, conceivably, achieve the goal of protecting high quality waters would be the expansion of antidegradation provisions in Minnesota Rule (Minn.
 R. parts 7050.0250 to 7050.0335).
 This could include the designation of waters that meet the Exceptional Use criteria as Outstanding Resource Value Waters.
 This designation would prohibit or restrict discharges to these waters.
 However, antidegradation requirements are generally not enforceable for activities not regulated by a water quality control document (e.g., NPDES/SDS Permits), including unregulated sources of nonpoint source pollution.
 To be as effective as the proposed use designations, these antidegradation rule provisions would need to be expanded to apply to activities that are not currently required to obtain NPDES/SDS permit coverage.
 This would require review of unpermitted activities within a watershed that could potentially harm aquatic life uses, regulation of those activities, and in some cases prohibiting them.
 This expanded scope of antidegradation would be significantly more costly and intrusive than the proposed use designations.
 This would also greatly expand the antidegradation provisions beyond those required by the CWA.
 Alternatively, implementing WRAPS using the proposed use designations will incorporate strategies for all sources of pollution, including those sources not governed by NPDES/SDS Permits.